 Vision for the Future:

 Expanding on the vision for the future of the Smart Hydration Companion project, we foresee a transformative evolution in how individuals monitor and manage their hydration, making the process more intuitive, personalised, and environmentally conscious.
+To further enhance the capabilities of our system, the implementation plan has now been expanded to include the setup of a dedicated web server.
+This server will host our web application, enabling dynamic interaction with users through an accessible platform.
 The backend operations are handled by Node.js, which interacts with our frontend JavaScript code to process and display hydration data in real-time.
 This integration allows for a full JavaScript stack, enhancing both the development process and system performance.
 Here are more detailed insights into the planned improvements:

 Miniaturisation and Integration: